Search

 Spousal maintenance has a different purpose than child support.
 Child support is a contribution toward the costs of care and upbringing of the child.
 Spousal maintenance is intended solely for the maintenance of the ex-partner themselves.

-How is spousal maintenance determined?
+How is the amount of spousal maintenance determined?

 How long does the spousal maintenance obligation last?